velartrill/velartrill.github.io/orig/missing-in-action.md

 "Just doing my civic duty," Lisuan purrs, "making sure poor Nili still has enough sense left in that feral little brain of hers to keep her dorm *up to regulation."* She glances around, and clicks her tongue.
 "Which, by the look of things, she doesn't."
 She reaches for the small slate clipped at her waist.
 "Oh, don't fret, dear," she adds, ruffling Niltar's hair.
 "I'm sure no matter how many lashes you earn *this* time you'll just go crying to your _virtash_ to get out of it.
 As *always."*

 "Don't you *fucking* touch me—!"
-Livkir has to grab Niltar by the arm to stop her from loosing a swing at Lisuan.
+Livkir has to grab Niltar by the arm to stop her from taking a swing at Lisuan.
 "Liv, let *go* of me!
 Bitch, I am going to—"

 "Calm down and be civil, right, Nili?"
 Livkir looks up desperately at Lisuan.
 "Lisi, please, you don't need to keep escalating.
 Not right now."

-Lisuan stepped closer, leaning down until her face is less than an inch from Niltar's.
+Lisuan steps closer, leaning down until her face is less than an inch from Niltar's.
 "Is that right, Nili?" she murmurs.
 "Am I being a bother?"
 She takes Niltar's chin between her thumb and forefinger.
 "Should I leave you to *mourn* your precious *girlfriend* in peace?"

 Niltar spits in her face, yanking away.
 "Fuck you.
 Fuck *both* of you.
 Go get your bitch ass bent, Lisuan.
 I sincerely hope you die in pain."